 Things Hoped For, Things Unseen, 2012

-Originally commissioned by the National Symphony Orchestra of Taiwan, this multi-media concert work is a collaboration between composer Shih-Wei Lo and video artist Martin Jarmick.
+Originally commissioned by the National Symphony Orchestra of Taiwan, this multi-media concert work is a collaboration between myself and composer Shih-Wei Lo.
 The work is structured on Dante’s Inferno text, a musical and visual design journeying through blindness, purgatory, and the inferno.
-Jarmick and Lo worked closely together to weave the image and sonic realms into a unified sensory concert experience.
+Shih-Wei and I worked closely together to weave the image and sonic realms into a unified sensory concert experience.

 The piece has been exhibited in over ten concert and gallery venues around the world including, National Concert Hall Taipei, Meany Hall for the Performing Arts Seattle, Benaroya Hall Seattle, Vredenburg Leeuwenbergh Netherlands, Onassis Cultural Centre Greece, and Abrons Arts Center New York among others.

-Video and electronic sound elements are triggered in real-time using a system built in the C++ and Supercollider languages.
-Moving-images generated and composed with Maya, Processing, and AfterEffects.
+Video and electronic sound elements are triggered in real-time using a custom system built in the C++ and Supercollider languages.

 University archive HERE